-Pursuant to Proposals No. 1 and 2, board members will be elected at the annual meeting to fill nine, or eleven if the acquisition of KLA-Tencor is consummated prior to this year's annual meeting of stockholders, seats on the board to serve until the next annual meeting of stockholders, and until their respective successors are elected and qualified, under a "majority vote" standard.
-The majority voting standard means that, even though there are eleven nominees in total for the eleven board seats, a nominee will be elected only if he or she receives an affirmative "for" vote from stockholders owning, as of the Record Date, at least a majority of the shares present and voted at the meeting in such nominee's election by proxy or in person.
-If an incumbent fails to receive the required majority, his or her previously submitted resignation will be promptly considered by the board.
-Each stockholder may cast one vote ("for" or "withhold"), per share held, for each of the eleven nominees.
+Pursuant to Proposal No. 1, Board members will be elected at the annual meeting to fill ten seats on the Board to serve until the next annual meeting of stockholders, and until their respective successors are elected and qualified, under a "majority vote" standard.
+The majority voting standard means that, even though there are ten nominees in total for the ten Board seats, a nominee will be elected only if he or she receives an affirmative "for" vote from stockholders owning, as of the Record Date, at least a majority of the shares present and voted at the meeting in such nominee's election by proxy or in person.
+If an incumbent fails to receive the required majority, his or her previously submitted resignation will be promptly considered by the Board.
+Each stockholder may cast one vote ("for" or "withhold"), per share held, for each of the ten nominees.
 Stockholders may not cumulate votes in the election of directors.